 The name Amnesty today means hope to many worldwide who thought themselves abandoned.” – Bruce Kent

 We are greatly saddened at the scale of the refugee crisis currently being played out on our doorstep.
-It is awful to see the risks the refugees must take to get their families to safety.
+It is awful and heart-rending to see the risks that refugees must take to get their families to safety.

 The Ely City Amnesty International Group holds the view that everyone should be entitled to basic human rights, including the right to asylum (Article 14 of the Universal Declaration of Human Rights), and we believe that we have a moral obligation to help.